ValleyBell/MidiConverters/README.md

 I only wrote the tool to work with Ys II.
 I haven't check what other games it works with so far.
 (The chance for it to work with Ys I and III is probably high.)

 Now what song do you think was the main test case for the tool?
 Right, it's *To Make The End of Battle*.
 I wanted to make an 8-bit version of the song and vgm2mid didn't satisfy me.

+## zmd2mid
+This tool converts songs from (compiled) ZmuSiC format to MIDI.

+The main focus of this tool is to accurately convert MIDI-based songs.
+OPM-based songs are known to not convert properly.

+Currently, only ZMD v1 files are supported.
+The games I used for testing were Cyber Block Metal Orange EX and Magical Block Carat on the X68000.
+ZMD v2 (Asuka 120% Burning Fest.) doesn't work correctly yet due to unknown commands.
+ZMD v3 is quite different from v1/v2, so that might be done by a separate tool.

 # Libraries